raon0211/eridown/README.md

 currentChar: +
 ```

-Finally, the `extract` method extracts the substring o f the buffer starting from the marked position(inclusive) and ending at the current position(exclusive).
+Finally, the `extract` method extracts the substring of the buffer starting from the marked position(inclusive) and ending at the current position(exclusive).
 So in this case `scanner.extract == "awesome"`.
 So based on this result, we create the element object, as we did earlier.

 As you can see, using `Scanner` is less error-prone and it provides many convenient methods for you to parse the code.
 We do not require you to use `Scanner`: it is on your choice.
 But using it will truly make your code more understandable.